pixeldroid/programming-pages/docs/_examples/sampler.md

 ## Icons

-There is no markdown shortcut for icons, but the template provides a liquid macro for embedding svg icons that have been defined in [_data/svg_icons.yml][svg-file] by the template.
+There is no markdown shortcut for icons, but the theme provides a liquid macro for embedding svg icons that have been defined in [_data/svg_icons.yml][svg-file].

 > Users may also define icons of their own, simply by adding additional icon data files under `_data/icons/`.